calebjmatthews/endless-desert/concept.md

 - Leaders learn techniques from codexes, each technique uses a combination of points from implements
 - Attitudes determine how a leader moves through the site
   - Cautious: Avoid enemies
-  - Swift: Leave after finding grand treasure
+  - Quick: Leave after finding grand treasure
   - Curious: Seek out all treasures
   - Reckless: Seek out and trap enemies